yogeswarant/yogeswarant.github.com/content/2016-12-19-twos-complement.markdown

 I remember, in my school days when computer science subject was taught without computer, there used to be problems to find binary equivalent of a number.

-Binary equivalent of 5 is 101.
+Binary equivalent of 5 is 0101.
+(Considering bit length of 4).

-On top of this there used to be problems to find the one's complement of it and two's complement of it.
+On top of this, there used to be problems to find the one's complement of it and two's complement of it.

 One's complement of 0101 is 1010 (Simply inverting 1 to 0 and 0 to 1).